Kitchen Islands With Attached Built-In Tables: Cooking Meets Conversation

 Con #2: Attached tables aren’t easily replaced

-Whether you want it gone because it’s damaged or you simply want a new look, removing an attached table will most likely damage and leave marks on your island where it was attached.
+Whether you want it gone because it’s damaged or you simply want a new look, removing an attached table most likely will damage and leave marks on your island where it was attached.

 Should you want to replace the table for aesthetic reasons, you’ll need to replace it with another attached table to cover up any damage or markings left from the removal of the original attached table.